What is Spine Deformity?

 When the body is viewed from behind, a normal spine appears straight.

-Abnormal curvature of the spine that can occur in any age group is spine deformity.
+Abnormal curvature of the spine that can occur in any age group is a spine deformity.

-Side-to-side abnormal spinal curves is Scoliosis.
-Spine of a person with scoliosis looks more like an “S” or a “C” than a straight line.
+Side-to-side abnormal spinal curves are Scoliosis.
+The spine of a person with scoliosis looks more like an “S” or a “C” than a straight line.

 How to identify Scoliosis?

-• Head does not seem center or it is slightly tilted to one side when they are observed from back or front.
+• The head does not seem centred or it is slightly tilted to one side when they observed from the back or front.

 • One shoulder seems to be higher than the other.